LITTLE KNOWN CONCEPTS IN DEVELOPMENT SCIENCE

 4. Relaxation or Parasympathetic.
 In terms of motion, this is the recovery phase of a stress wave.
 To learn about this, please read The Stress Wave on this website.

-Making the body more parasympathetic is a primary goal of all nutritional balancing programs.
+Making the body more parasympathetic is a primary goal of all development programs.
 This is the only way to promote deep healing and regeneration of the body.
 This concept is known in medical care, but in most cases, little effort is made to correct the sympathetic-parasympathetic balance in a person.
 For more on this, please read The Autonomic Nervous System.

 6. Impact.
 This is another unusual motion in the human and animal energy field.
 It correlates with the sixth energy center, which has to do with learning, knowledge, wisdom and the development of the will.
-These are very important in nutritional balancing.
+These are very important in development.
 The concept has to do with the ascendancy of the brain and mind over the body.

 7. Up And Down Wobble.
 This is another important movement of the human and animal energy field.
 It correlates with the seventh energy center located at the crown of the head.
 It has to do with one’s connection with the high self, God, or Holy Spirit.
-This is an important aspect of nutritional balancing.
+This is an important aspect of development.